qfizik/ReNom/doc/rsts/introduction/main.rst

 Eager mode and Executor mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ReNomDL provides 2 modes to run neural network.
-The first one, **Eager mode**, is same running mode as
+One of the features of ReNomDL is that it provides 2 modes for running neural networks.
+The first one,
-ReNomDL version 2.
-In **Eager mode**, the input data will flow layers and the output of each layers are
+Eager mode, is the same as running your models in ReNomDL version 2.
+In Eager mode, the input data will
-evaluated immediately.
+flow through the layers and the output of each layer can be observed evaluated immediately.

-The second one is **Executor mode** which is new feature of ReNomDL version 3.
-You can extract computational
+The second one is Executor mode which is a new feature of ReNomDL version 3.
-graph as an **Executor object** from outputs of neural network.
-The **Executor object** will be optimized according to
+You can extract a computational graph as an Executor object from the output of a neural network.
+This allows the Executor object to assume that the user is finished defining the graph and optimizes
+it according to the type of graph that was created.

+Eager mode stores the user defined graph in information that can later be used in the executor mode to
-the information that the graph nodes has.
-This
+ensure that, while the user checks that the graph produces the correct results.
+Later on when finished
+building the graph, ReNomDL then has the option to execute the graph quickly using the executor mode.

 .. code-block:: python